- Macho de Monte hydraulic power plant

-In 2001, the power plant underwent a repoweringprocess to obtain greater performance from the head at the facility.
-The project consists of building a new machine room for two (2) new generators with horizontal axis Francis hydraulic turbines from Alstom, leaving the civil and hydraulic channel infrastructure unchanged.
-Each turbine has a capacity of 1,248 MW.
-Furthermore, turbine operation was automated.
-This power plant, like the Dolega Power Plant, is controlled from the Generation Control Centre (CCG) via VSAT.
+In 2001, the power plant underwent a repowering process to obtain greater performance from the hydraulic jump at the facility.
+The project consisted of building a new powerhouse for two new generators with horizontal-axis Francis hydraulic turbines from Alstom.
+Each turbine has a capacity of 1,248 kW.
+The operation of turbines was also automated.
+Like Dolega, this plant is controlled from the Generation Control Centre (GCC) via VSAT.

-It is a run-of-the-river plant with a diversion channel and settler tank; it takes water from the river Macho de Monte along an open channel to the intake chamber that feeds the penstock leading to the machine room with a net head of 71.8 metres.
+It is a run-of-river plant with a diversion channel and settler tank; it takes water from the Macho de Monte river along an open channel to the intake chamber that feeds the penstock leading to the powerhouse with a net jump of 71.8 metres.
 Finally, the water is discharged back into the river.

-The Dolega Power Plant is a run-of-the-river facilitythat takes water from the river Cochea via a diversion dam and intake.
-The water is taken along a 3.6 km channel to two intake chambers and then the penstocks to finally reach the machine room units.
+The Dolega Power Plant is run-of-river and uses waters from the Cochea river through a diversion dam and an intake.
+The water is directed through a 3.6 km long channel to two loading chambers, then to the penstocks and finally to the units in the powerhouse.

 In 2001, the power plant underwent a series of repowering and automation upgrades.
-The project consisted of building a new machine room for three new generators with horizontal axis Francis hydraulic turbines from Alstom, maintaining the civil and hydraulic infrastructure unchanged.
-Each turbine has a capacity of 1,040 kW.
+The project consisted of building a new powerhouse for three new generators with horizontal-axis Francis hydraulic turbines from Alstom, maintaining the civil and hydraulic infrastructure unchanged.
+Each turbine has a capacity of 1,5 MW.

-Dolega was registered by the United Nations as a Clean Development Mechanism (CDM) project, with a view to complying with the Kyoto Protocol of which Panama is a signatory.
+Dolega was registered by the United Nations as a Clean Development Mechanism (CDM) project, with the aim of complying with the Kyoto Protocol of which Panama is a signatory.